Skip to content

 #include <openssl/ssl.h>

-int SSL_CTX_set1_groups(SSL_CTX *ctx, int *glist, int glistlen);
+int SSL_CTX_set1_groups(SSL_CTX *ctx, const int *glist, int glistlen);

-int SSL_CTX_set1_groups_list(SSL_CTX *ctx, char *list);
+int SSL_CTX_set1_groups_list(SSL_CTX *ctx, const char *list);

-int SSL_set1_groups(SSL *ssl, int *glist, int glistlen);
+int SSL_set1_groups(SSL *ssl, const int *glist, int glistlen);

-int SSL_set1_groups_list(SSL *ssl, char *list);
+int SSL_set1_groups_list(SSL *ssl, const char *list);

 int SSL_get1_groups(SSL *ssl, int *groups);